 I said it above but I’ll say it again.
 While the Marion Brooks Trail lacks a major landmark such as a waterfall or vista, and doesn’t even feature many of the area’s famous white birch trees, it is still one of the most stunningly beautiful trails I’ve hiked in Pennsylvania.

-It’s also quite amazing how many different landscapes the trail passes through, and it feel likes every 10 minutes of this hike in through a different type of scenery.
+It’s also quite amazing how many different landscapes the trail passes through, and it feels like every 10 minutes of this hike is through a different type of scenery.
 All of this combined with the trail being relatively flat (my three-year-old son was able to hike most of the trail on his own), makes it a winner in my book.

 If you are looking for a beautiful, but fairly easy hike in the Pennsylvania Wilds, don’t miss the amazing Marion Brooks Trail through the Marion Brooks Natural Area.

 How to Get to the Marion Brooks Natural Area